the-milanov/aspnet-identity-management/README.md

 Route attribute above action method, can specify custom route to access it.

 [FromBody] & [FromUri] can be used on action method parameters to specify their origin.

+## ASP.NET Web API Identity Management

+Help page (/Help) contains api routes, and their descriptions regarding account management.
+For example api/Account/Register contains information such as http method and parameters used.